Haiti Up Close

 Photo: Jean Oscar Augustin

-Dive into the mystical realm of Haitian Voodoo with these seven must-read books!
+Dive into the mystical realm of Haitian Vodou with these seven must-read books!

 The Occult Arts and Esoteric Sciences have experienced a resurgence in popularity in recent years, igniting a fascination with ancient rituals, mystical circles, and practices such as divination, spells, and fortune-telling.
 Haitian Vodou is not immune to this trend, but separating truth from fiction can be difficult amidst sensationalized adaptations in media and literature.